Union Course

-Union Course was a horse racing course in what is now Woodhaven, Queens, in New York City.
+Union Course was a horse racing course in what is now Woodhaven, Queens, New York City.
 It hosted some of the most famous horse races in American history, including the 1823 match between American Eclipse and Sir Henry.
 The track was located between what are now Jamaica Avenue on the north, Atlantic Avenue on the south, 78th Street on the west, and 85th Street on the east.

 Background

 Although horse races (and betting on them) had enjoyed popularity in New York prior to the American Revolution, the sport fell out of favor in the northern part of country after the war, and was seen as fostering immoral behavior.
 In 1802, the New York State legislature passed an "Act to Prevent Horse-Racing" and banned the sport altogether.

 In 1820, the "New York Association for the Improvement of the Breed of Horses" (NYAIBH) was founded by John Cox Stevens and Cornelius W. Van Ranst, among others, and successfully pushed to repeal the ban.
 In 1821, New York approved a limited bill allowing races only in May and October, and only in Queens.

 Not coincidentally, NYAIBH had already purchased land in Jamaica on the western border of Queens with Brooklyn.
 The first races were held on October 15, 1821, when Lady Lightfoot (from North Carolina) suffered one of her few losses to the famed American Eclipse.